kaltura/analytics-front-end/docs/loadingAnalytics.md

   previewUIConf: string, // UIConf of the player
 },
-cdnServers: string, // link to the cdn server
-liveAnalytics: { // configuration of the legacy live analytics app, is displayed in case "permissions.enableLiveViews" is false
+cdnServers: string, // link to the cdn server liveAnalytics?: { // configuration of the legacy live analytics app, is displayed in case "permissions.enableLiveViews" is false
   uri: string,
   uiConfId?: string,
   mapUrls?: string[],